Unsupervised Single-Channel Speech Separation with Diffusion under Speaker-Embedding Guidance

 \section{Conclusion}

-In this work, we revisited source-model-based speech separation and showed that diffusion models trained on clean speech can be adapted to unsupervised separation.
-To address the lack of speaker conditioning, we proposed Speaker-Embedding guidance to maintain temporal coherence and enforce speaker separability, together with a separation-oriented solver to improve signal quality.
-These strategies yield consistent improvements in unsupervised diffusion-based separation, highlighting the potential of source-model methods.
+In this work, we revisited source-model-based speech separation and showed that diffusion models trained on clean speech can be adapted to unsupervised speech separation.
+To address the lack of speaker conditioning, we proposed Speaker-Embedding guidance to maintain temporal coherence and enlarge speaker separability, together with a separation-oriented solver to improve separation quality.
+These strategies yield consistent improvements in unsupervised diffusion-based separation.